hueitan/javascript-sdk-design/README.md

 ### Debugging Proxy

-Sometimes debugging proxy will give you a hand on testing your sdk.
+Sometimes debugging proxy will give you a hand on testing your SDK.
 Debug traffic, modify cookies, headers, cache, edit http request/response, SSL Proxying, ajax debugging and more.

 Here's some software you can try
 - [FiddlerCore](http://www.telerik.com/fiddler/fiddlercore)